 This awesome movie is a remake of the Korean original movie with the same title.
 Whoever came up with the concept of this movie deserves an award!
 The Turkish version, which is one I watched, was directed by Mehmet Ada Oztekin.
 Memo was played by Aras Bulut Iynemli and Ova was depicted by the lovely Nisa Sofiya Aksongur.
 The actors in this movie did a remarkable job!

 The film was released on Netflix in 2019.
 It is in Turkish and it is also subtitled.
 It is currently trending in Nigeria and the United States.
-This movie gets 10 out of 10 from Let’s Talk Nation and it is my hope that more inspirational stories like this one will be told; stories which make us look far beyond the materialism of this life.
+This movie gets 10 out of 10 from Let’s Talk Nation and it is my hope that more inspirational stories like this one will be told; stories that make us look far beyond the materialism of this life.
 Those are the kinds of stories I will like to tell one day on the big screen.

 Be sure to watch this movie (Miracle in cell no.7) find out why it is a movie with a message and share your thoughts with us!